 - New York City – Drivers in the Big Apple face 59 hours of delays each year.

 Allstate Insurance’s annual Best Drivers report measured how likely drivers are to get in an accident to determine the cities with the most crash-prone drivers.
-Here
+Here is their top 10 worst cities for drivers in the U.S.:

 - Boston, MA: 157.7% more likely to get in a wreck